-- our inexperience operating a business development company; - · our dependence on key personnel of our Investment Advisor and our executive officers; - our ability to maintain or develop referral relationships; - · our ability to manage our business effectively; - our ability to receive a second SBIC license; - our use of leverage; - · uncertain valuations of our portfolio investments, including, but not limited to, the fair value of investments; - · competition for investment opportunities; - potential divergent interests of our Investment Advisor and our stockholders arising from our management and incentive fee structure; - · actual and potential conflicts of interest with our Investment Advisor; - constraint on investment due to access to material nonpublic information; - other potential conflicts of interest; - SBA regulations affecting our wholly-owned SBIC subsidiary; - changes in interest rates; - the impact of a protracted decline in the liquidity of credit markets on our business and portfolio investments; - fluctuations in our quarterly operating results; - · our ability to qualify and maintain our qualification as a RIC and as a business development company; - risks associated with the timing, form and amount of any dividends or distributions; - · changes in laws or regulations applicable to us; - possible resignation of our Investment Advisor or Administrator; - the general economy and its impact on the industries in which we invest; - risks associated with investing in lower middle-market companies; - The ability of our investment advisor to identify, invest in and monitor companies that meet our investment criteria; - · our ability to invest in qualifying assets; and - ullet our ability to identify and timely close on investment opportunities.
+- our inexperience operating a BDC; - our dependence on key personnel of our investment advisor and our executive officers; - our ability to maintain or develop referral relationships; - our ability to manage our business effectively; - our ability to receive a second SBIC license; - · our use of leverage; - uncertain valuations of our portfolio investments; - · competition for investment opportunities; - potential divergent interests of our investment advisor and our stockholders arising from our management and incentive fee structure; - · actual and potential conflicts of interest with our investment advisor; - · constraint on investment due to access to material nonpublic information; - other potential conflicts of interest; - SBA regulations affecting our wholly-owned SBIC subsidiary; - changes in interest rates; - the impact of a protracted decline in the liquidity of credit markets on our business and portfolio investments; - fluctuations in our quarterly operating results; - our ability to maintain our status as a RIC and as a BDC; - risks associated with the timing, form and amount of any distributions to our stockholders; - · changes in laws or regulations applicable to us; - dilution risks related to issuing shares below our current net asset value; - possible resignation of our investment advisor; - the general economy and its impact on the industries in which we invest; - risks associated with investing in lower middle-market companies; - · our ability to invest in qualifying assets; and - · our ability to identify and timely close on investment opportunities.

 Although we believe that the assumptions on which these forward-looking statements are based are reasonable, any of those assumptions could prove to be inaccurate, and as a result, the forward-looking statements based on those assumptions also could be inaccurate.
 In light of these and other uncertainties, the inclusion of a projection or forward-looking statement in this quarterly report on Form 10-Q should not be regarded as a representation by us that our plans and objectives will be achieved.
-These risks and uncertainties include those described or identified in "Risk Factors" in our annual report on Form 10-K for the year ended December 31, 2011, filed with the SEC on March 8, 2012.
+These risks and uncertainties include those described or identified in "Risk Factors" in our annual report on Form 10-K for the year ended December 31, 2011, filed with the SEC on March 8, 2012 and in our quarterly report on Form 10-Q for the quarter ended June 30, 2012, filed with the SEC on August 2, 2012.
 You should not place undue reliance on these forward-looking statements, which apply only as of the date of this quarterly report on Form 10-Q. The forward-looking statements and projections contained in this quarterly report on Form 10-Q are excluded from the safe harbor protection provided by Section 27A of the 1933 Act.